wilsleygermano/useless_facts/README.md

 Finally, the user has an option to share the image.
 To make that possible, the "screenshot" flutter package (https://pub.dev/packages/screenshot) was used.

-To run this project, besides cloning this repo, you must have Dart and Flutter installed on your PC, as well an IDE of your choice (i.e. Android Studio or VSCode).
+To run this project, besides cloning this repo, you must have Dart and Flutter installed on your PC, as well an IDE of your choice (e.g. Android Studio or VSCode).

 Have fun!